IBM/ibm-spectrum-scale-bridge-for-grafana/docs/connect_bridge_to_grafana_ocp.md

-# Connecting the grafana-bridge datasource to the Grafana for CNSS instance
+# Connecting the grafana-bridge datasource to the Grafana for CNSA instance

 ![](/docs/bridge_connect_grafana_ocp.png)